hrr-19-HellsAngulars/hells-angulars/README.md

 grunt
 ```

+### Database

+Instructions exist inside of theserver/db/schema.js file for deleting tables and creating tables in the database as necessary with ElephantSQL.
+Uncomment provided code to wipe the specified tables.

 ## Style Guide

 We are using tslint and following the recommended style guide, borrowing many styling choices from their preferred format.